Introducing Place Value Disks with 4 Guiding Questions

 If students don’t make this next connection, this is an ideal time to show how place value disks are related to base ten blocks.

-It is helpful for younger students to see the flats, rods, and units alongside the 100s, 10s, and 1s to understand how they are related.
+It is helpful for younger students to see the flats, rods, and units alongside the 100s, 10s, and 1s to see how they represent the same numbers (in different formats).

 This is a great way to give students a hands-on task that allows them to observe the disks more closely.

-This also provides a good opportunity to talk about each value and those zeros as students arrange them in ascending or descending patterns.
+This also provides an important opportunity to talk about each value and those zeros as students arrange them in ascending or descending patterns.

 I love asking my students this question!
 Instead of telling them how to use them, I love to generate a list of ideas with them!